KatherineMichel/church-website-and-marketing-on-a-budget/web_hosting_primer.md

 ### Hybrid
 *
-Jekyll (For people who want to administer their own code, but not from scratch)
+Jekyll (A simplified template system to design and deploy your own code)